HOME Register

 What'd: What do

-order: verb. to ask for a product or service the way you want (in this conversation).
+order: transitive verb.
+To ask for a product or service the way you want (in this conversation).
 "I ordered three blouses in three different colors."
 "I order fast food from my home on weekends."

-double: two in quantity, twice in size or volume of the same thing.
+double: adjective.
+Two in quantity, twice in size or volume of the same thing.
 "My boyfriend ordered me a double size cocktail."

 cheese burger: compound noun.
-A food containing a round grilled beef wrapped in a round bread
+Food containing round grilled beef pad wrapped in a round bread

-well done: verbal adjective: meat cooked thoroughly, not raw.
+well done: adjective in past participle verb form : meat cooked thoroughly, not raw.
 "I like my chicken well-done."

-with: conjunction. together.
+with: preposition.
+Together.
 "I am with my friend now."
 "I talk with my boss every day."

-french fries: compound noun. potato sliced cut thin and fried; American style deep fried potato chips served with burger mostly.
+french fries: compound noun.
+Potato sliced cut thin stripes and deep fried; American style deep fried potato chips served with burger mostly.

 Go up

 as well as: adverb.
-Besides.
+Besides, in addition.
 I study in college as well as work part-time.

 You'll: You will

-get sick: verb phrase. to become sick.
+get sick: verb.
+To become sick.
 "You get sick if you work hard without a break."

-What are you gonna eat?
-The pronounciation form and informal way of saying "What are you going to eat?"
-It means an action will occur in an immediate future.
-It also expresses impatience and urgency.
+What're you gonna eat?
+The informal and spoken form of saying "What are you going to eat?"
+It suggest that an action will occur in an immediate future, or impatience and urgency.
 "Are you going to visit my mother today?.
 You know she is sick."
 This sentence means I am hoping you will see my mother today without delay."

 I'll: I will

-Yucky: Exclamation to express strong dislike of something, unpleasant; a slang English; avoidable in formal conversations.
+Yucky: Exclamation to express strong dislike of something, unpleasant in slang English; avoidable in formal conversations.

 can't stand: idiomatic phrase.
 To have no tolerance toward something.
 "I can't stand rude people."